Thadzy/I_can_see_your_voice/README.md

 ## Model

-The voice classification model in this project is trained using machine learning techniques.
+The voice classification model in this project is a RandomForestClassifier, trained using machine learning techniques.
 The model is capable of distinguishing between real and AI-generated voices based on features extracted from audio files.

 - **Technology:** Python
 - **Libraries:**
   - PyDub, Librosa, and Scikit-learn for audio processing.
-  - Deep learning frameworks (e.g., TensorFlow, PyTorch) for training neural networks.
+  - RandomForestClassifier for voice classification.
+  - Joblib for model serialization.

 ## Installation